Why Sellers Should Add a Kick-Out Clause to Avoid a Contingency Nightmare

 Unfortunately, the risk doesn’t end there.
 Because the seller may continue marketing their property while it’s under contract, there’s a possibility you may get kicked out of the deal if they receive a better offer or if you’re unable to sell your current home in the time specified.
 You’ll have the option to remove the contingency and proceed with the purchase, but you may be responsible for two mortgages until your home sells.

-• Timing is everything.
-Include specific timeframes to prevent any confusion or misunderstandings.
-For example, the clause might state that if another offer comes in, the first buyer would have three business days to complete the purchase of the property, regardless of whether their house had sold.
+- Set clear deadlines: Include specific timeframes to prevent any confusion or misunderstandings.
+For example, the clause might state that if another offer comes in, the first buyer would have three business days to complete the purchase of the property, regardless of whether their house has sold.

-• It’s not instant.
-While a kick-out clause offers you some protection and power, it does carry some element of risk.
+- Manage expectations: While a kick-out clause offers you some protection and power, it does carry some element of risk.
 If you choose to accept a back-up offer and exercise the kick-out clause, it can take several days before the contract with the first buyer is canceled.
-In that case, the new buyer may not want to wait around, and could choose to find a different home that’s not under contract.
+In that case, the new buyer may not want to wait around and could choose to find a different home that’s not under contract.

 The kick-out clause can be useful in a situation where you don’t want to pass up a contingent offer, but you also can’t afford to wait weeks or months for the buyer’s sale to go through.
 Just be sure to seek guidance from an experienced agent to ensure that your clause is clear, specific, and airtight.